Stand Up & Math · Teacher Answers

 What stays the same: The shape of the distribution — skewness, symmetry, relative position of the median within the box, and whether outliers exist are all unchanged.

-Key distinction: For \(Y=X+c\) (adding a constant): location measures shift by \(c\) but spread measures (\(\sigma\), IQR, range) are unchanged.
-For \(Y=kX\) (multiplying): both location and spread scale by \(k\).
-This distinction is a high-frequency exam question — ensure students can articulate the rule, not just apply it.
+For \(Y=X+c\): location shifts by \(c\), spread is unchanged.
+For \(Y=kX\): both location and spread scale by \(k\).
+This is a high-frequency exam question.